Plugin documentation follows this short message from our sponsor ;-)

 Content

-The central pane is where you edit the contents of the files in your theme.
+This is where you edit the contents of the files in your theme.
 The small edit box at the top is the filename and the large text area is its content.
 Click Save to commit changes.
 You may freely rename any file you are editing.

 It is also worth noting that file permissions vary from host to host.
-If you try and save a theme file and receive a yukky warning message about not being able to write the file, try increasing the permissions on the theme directory and all files beneath it.
+If you try and save a theme file and receive a yukky warning message about not being able to write the file, try increasing the permissions on the theme folder and all files beneath it.

 File handling